Arsene Wenger & Jose Mourinho’s rivalry in quotes: ‘He’s out of order’

-Long-serving Arsenal boss Arsene Wenger had numerous clashes with Jose Mourinho during the Portuguese’s spells with Chelsea and Manchester United – but there has always been an element of underlying respect in their rivalry.
+Long-serving Arsenal boss Arsene Wenger had several clashes with Jose Mourinho during the Portuguese’s spells with Chelsea and Manchester United – but there has always been an element of underlying respect in their rivalry.

 Both Wenger and Mourinho made barbs at one another in the press, while the duo also clashed on the touchline.

 We’ve taken a look at some of the fieriest quotes from their rivalry.

 Despite their iconic rivalry, Mourinho’s name does not appear once in Wenger’s autobiography and the Portuguese manager thinks he knows why.

 “Because he never beat me,” Mourinho said in October 2020.
 “You’re not going to do a chapter about 12 or 14 matches and never win one so why should he speak about me?
 A book is a thing to make you happy, make you proud so I understand perfectly.”

 After Arsenal were criticised for fielded an all-foreign line-up in 2005, Wenger raised a not-so-subtle eyebrow towards his west London rivals.